MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 - "tophat.param" is required for defining alignment parameters.
 Change the GTF and FASTA reference genome information in this file (line 8 and 14, respectively).
 Everything else will be the same

 - targets.file outlines the experimental design.
 See example as a guideline.
-  $Filename lists the absolute pathway to fastq file,
+  - $Filename lists the absolute pathway to fastq file,
-  $SampleName is a name given to each fastq file and must be unique,
+  - $SampleName is a name given to each fastq file and must be unique,
-  $Factor is the experimental condition (i.e. STIM, baseline, day0, etc).
+  - $Factor is the experimental condition (i.e. STIM, baseline, day0, etc).
-  <CMP> defines the comparisons you want to make - for example, DPI7-DPI0 will give differentially expressed genes at condition DPI7
+  - "<CMP>" defines the comparisons you want to make - for example, DPI7-DPI0 will give differentially expressed genes at condition DPI7
   relative to DPI0

 To write/edit any of these files, use text editor nano